-The goal of Bachelor of Science major in Interdisciplinary Studies in Economics and Mathematics is to combine the quantitative methods and the theoretical foundations of mathematics with the study of economics to address economic problems.
+The goal of Bachelor of Science major in Mathematical Economics is to combine the quantitative methods and the theoretical foundations of mathematics with the study of economics to address economic problems.

 Economics Courses

 ECON 102.
 Workshop in Social Science Methods. .5 Credits.